cpovirk/jspecify/docs/docs/spec.md

 -   the [augmented type] \(which, as always, includes a nullness operator for that type) to apply it to

-The result of the process is an augmented type.
+The output of the process is an augmented type.

-The process is as follows:

-First, based on the pair of nullness operators (the one to apply and the one from the augmented type), compute a "desired nullness operator."
-Do so by applying the following rules in order.
+To determine the output, apply the following rules in order.
 Once one condition is met, skip the remaining conditions.

--   If the nullness operator to apply is `MINUS_NULL`, the desired nullness operator is `MINUS_NULL`.
+-   If the nullness operator to apply is `NO_CHANGE`, then the output augmented type is the input augmented type.
--   If either nullness operator is `UNION_NULL`, the desired nullness operator is `UNION_NULL`.
--   If either nullness operator is `UNSPECIFIED`, the desired nullness operator is `UNSPECIFIED`.
--   The desired nullness operator is `NO_CHANGE`.

-Then, if the input augmented type is *not* an [intersection type], the output is the same as the input but with its nullness operator replaced with the desired nullness operator.

-Otherwise, the output is an intersection type.
-For every element `Tᵢ` of the input type, the output type has an element that is the result of applying the desired nullness operator to `Tᵢ`.
+-   If the input augmented type is an [intersection type], then the output is also an intersection type.
+For every element `Tᵢ` of the input type, the output type has an element that is the output of applying the desired nullness operator to `Tᵢ`.

-> In this case, the desired nullness operator is always equal to the nullness
-> operator to apply that was an input to this process.
-That's because the
-> nullness operator of the intersection type itself is defined to always be
-> `NO_CHANGE`.
+-   The output is a type that is the same as the input augmented type except with its nullness operator set to the nullness operator to apply.

 ## Capture conversion